EldadHellerman/Tiny-FAT-FS/README.md

-# File-Systems
+# Tiny_FAT_FS

-A collection of file systems.
+A 8-bit FAT based file system designed to fit in small memories.

 Created by EH.